glouppe/info8006-introduction-to-ai/lecture8.md

 class: middle

-Although we have reduced POMDPs to MPDs, the Belief MDP we obtain has a **continuous** (and usually high-dimensional) state space.
+Although we have reduced POMDPs to MDPs, the Belief MDP we obtain has a **continuous** (and usually high-dimensional) state space.
 - None of the algorithms described earlier directly apply.
 - In fact, solving POMDPs remains a difficult problem for which there is no known efficient exact algorithm.
 - Yet, Nature is a POMDP.